aman-chahar/RAG-to-chat-with-PDFs/README.md

 # LLM-to-Chat-with-Multiple-PDF-s
-Chat With Multiple PDF Documents With Langchain And Google Gemini Pro Streamlit web app to chat with PDFs: https://rag-to-chat-with-pdfs-pebup6bxo7kpx2bzdfajnq.streamlit.app/
+End to End AI Project to Chat With Multiple PDF Documents using Langchain, Google Gemini, and Streamlit.

+Streamlit web app to chat with PDFs: https://rag-to-chat-with-pdfs-pebup6bxo7kpx2bzdfajnq.streamlit.app/

 **Required libraries:**